sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 fixed-path
 ^^^^^^^^^^

-The `fixed-path` action is a simple transformation which will transfer the file using a fixed destination.
+The `fixed-path` action is a simple transformation that will transfer the file using a fixed destination.
 It takes a single option, the full destination path.
 The `destination_path` configuration is ignored for the `fixed-path` action.